A topic from the subject of Thermodynamics in Chemistry.

 Introduction

 Thermodynamics is a branch of chemistry that deals with the study of energy and its transformations.
-It is a fundamental science that has applications in many fields, including chemistry, physics, engineering, and biology.
+It is a fundamental science with applications in many fields, including chemistry, physics, engineering, and biology.

 Basic Concepts